osu-eesc/cms-docs/user-guide/docs/getting-started.md

 County office groups are responsible for *entering content about their office’s physical location and services provided, highlighting the activities going on at the office, and directing visitors to relevant educational and program content*.
 This also includes the combined stations.

-County office groups can create events and newsletters.
+County office groups can create events, announcements and newsletters.
 They can also set up local focus areas on the Extension website.
 These serve as a link between the county and a topic or program that is of particular interest to visitors from that county.
 For example, a county on the coast could describe their work with coastal issues and link to educational content about marine wildlife.
 Combined stations may also link to the corresponding Agricultural Experiment Station research pages on the College of Agricultural Sciences website.

 ### Topic Committees